eandrei/image-generation/README.md

 - Refine prompt for clarity and precision
 - Apply feedback from previous evaluation
 - Avoid drift from original intent
 Prompt Example:

 ```python
 "Refine the following image generation prompt by applying the feedback.
 Prompt: 'A vintage ring on silk.'
 Feedback: 'Lighting is too harsh.
 Ring needs to be centered.'"
 ```

+### assistant_manager.py — Assistant Lifecycle Helper
+`create_assistant() -> str`

+Handles creation and persistence of the OpenAI Assistant used by the prompter.
+The assistant ID is stored in `assistant_config.json` so it can be reused in future runs.

 ### image_gen.py — Image Generator
 `generate_image(prompt: str) -> str`